West Salem High School (Wisconsin)

 West Salem High School is a high school located in West Salem, Wisconsin, part of the West Salem School District.
-As of 2011–2012, 550 students were enrolled at West Salem High School.
+As of 2023-2024, 600 students were enrolled at West Salem High School.
 The school employs a faculty of 70 individuals, 79% of whom have a master's degree or higher.
 Students have the opportunity to receive credits to the nearby University of Wisconsin–La Crosse through dual-credit courses offered.

+Athletics

+West Salem's athletic nickname is the Panthers, and they have been members of the Coulee Conference since it was founded in 1926.